 The default implementation of batch works well for IO bound runnables.

-Subclasses should override this method if they can batch more efficiently; e.g., if the underlying Runnable uses an API which supports a batch mode.
+Subclasses must override this method if they can batch more efficiently; e.g., if the underlying Runnable uses an API which supports a batch mode.

 - batch_as_completed(inputs, config=None, *, return_exceptions=False, **kwargs)[source]